jacarval/SeamCarve/README.md

 // To send data to the worker use the its postMessage method myWorker.postMessage('a message');

-// To handle messages from the worker set its onmessage propery myWorker.onmessage = function(e) {
+// To handle messages from the worker set its onmessage handler myWorker.onmessage = function(e) {
-  console.log(e.data) // e.data will contain your message
+  console.log(e.data); // e.data will contain your message
+}

+// To handle errors from the worker set its onerror handler myWorker.onerror = function(error) {
+  console.log(error);
 }

 // To terminate a worker mid operation use the terminate method